rolling-scopes-school/tasks/tasks/angular/intro.md

 - Generate a new Angular project using ng-cli
 - Configure TSLint with the following file:
 **[tslint.json](https://github.com/rolling-scopes-school/tasks/blob/master/tasks/angular/tslint.json)**
-- Think how to break down the whole app into smaller pieces.
+- Think about how to break down the whole app into smaller pieces.
 - Generate all the necessary components using ng-cli.
 The search result list and each item should be represented as separate components
 - Based on the mocked response which is stored in .json file, create necessary interfaces *[YouTube client.
 Response example](https://github.com/rolling-scopes-school/tasks/blob/master/tasks/angular/main.jpg)*